quanganh2627/baytrail-i-x64-kitkat_vendor_intel_fw_sst/README.txt

         This FW patch has changes to the firmware modules together with DSP libraries to decode and render Mp3 44.1Khz file at 19.2Mhz.

+November 11 2012: vijay srinivas : Audio FW ver 05.05.01
+        Bug 59507 - Stereo Equalizer consumes more cycles on IHF path In this FW, the persistent memory for stereo equalizer is made to be 4 byte aligned.
+        This FW patch has changes to the persistant memory of stereo equalizer to make it 4 byte alligned.